yahya14/octoslots/README.md

 ##Credits

 Most of the credit goes to Bkool999, the creator of the program, and implemented all the octoling hacks.
-The credit also goes to Yahya14 for coding the program, and Seressa and OatmealDome for their Splat AIO 2 for the base of the program.
+The credits also goes to Yahya14 for the coding, and Seressa and OatmealDome for their Splat AIO 2 for the base of the program.